Min. Lydia L. Davis

 Founder & President

 Minister Davis is currently a member of Barnes United Methodist Church, Indianapolis, Indiana.
-Her calling and skill set are Ministry, Service, Missions & Outreach, Leadership.
+Her calling and skill set are Ministry, Service, Missions & Outreach, Visionary, Leadership.
 She has been an active and notable member of Barnes UMC since 2012 upon her relocation from Northern California to care for her ill mother.
 After her Mother’s death in January 2013, she accepted God’s additional calling and elevation for and through her life on January 4, 2014.

 Since January 2019, she also serve on the Board of Directors for Metro Ministries, Inc. serving on the Grant and Fundraising teams as well as on the Speaker's Bureau visiting and speaking at churches and organizations within the Indiana UMC Central District.

-She is also the Founder of her recovery ministry, His Love Kept Me Ministries Inc, birthed out of her own transformative experiences of pushing through levels of personal pain.
+She is also the Founder of her transitional ministry, His Love Kept Me Ministries Inc, birthed out of her own transformative experiences of pushing through levels of personal pain.
 She preached her genesis sermon, soon after her calling, on May 30, 2014 in Northwest Indiana and continues to preach through her life.
 She has a passion to serve and help meet needs of those struggling through pain, those who “hunger” for love, hope, help, and healing through ARK (Acts of Random Kindness).
 Her legacy will include making positive ripples that help transform many lives in some God-loving way, shape, or form regardless of obstacles and challenges.

 Minister Lydia’s vision and implementation of the Annual Back-to-School Community Resource Day, first launched in 2017, was awarded a Mayoral Proclamation proclaiming that August 14, 2021 (the 2nd Saturday of August) is officially recognized as Back-to-School Community Resource Day.
 Several hundred children are registered each year, and through her compassion and leadership is instrumental in giving over a thousand pairs of new shoes to registered children that attend the CRD.

-Her Blessings Bags Initiative was first inspired under her "His Love Kept Me" Ministry to help soften the impact of homelessness.
+The Blessings Bags Initiative was first inspired under her "His Love Kept Me" Ministry to help soften the impact of unhoused neighbors.
 These medium to large purses and drawstring bags are filled with necessities such as toiletries, personal care products, safety items such as whistles and reflective bands, and other items such as rain coverings and blankets, and more depending on the season.
 Other churches missions ministries are now contributing and have partnered in donating toward this initiative or helping to distribute the blessing bags throughout the city.

-The Joyful Christmas Initiative over the years have registered hundreds of children of families in emergent need of assistance and may have missed, or not qualified, registering with other organizations due to early registration requirements.
+The Joyful Christmas Experience Initiative over the years have registered hundreds of children of families in emergent need of assistance and may have missed, or not qualified, registering with other organizations due to early registration requirements.
 In addition to clothing, toys, books, households also receive food.
 The success of this initiative heavily depend on community support through donations.

 In July 2021, she received the Good Samaritan Project Distinctive Leadership Award for her compassion in service and desire to share hope and God's love and light to children and families.
 In November 2020, she received the Mozel Sanders Foundation Essential Worker Award for her sacrifices of service to the community.